testflows/TestFlows-WebSite/source/handbook/index.md

 # Writing Tests

-With {% testflows %} you actually write test programs not just tests.
+With {% testflows %} you actually write test programs, not just tests.
 This means that the [Python] source file that contains [Top Level Test] can be run directly if it is made executable and has `#!/usr/bin/env python3` or using `python3` command.